Yasminebettaieb/Oracle/tp4/ReadMe.md

 ```
-   grant connect,select any table to test;
-   revoke connect , select any table from test;
+   revoke select any table from test;
 ---
 ```

  ```
   grant select on emp to test;
 ---
 ```